ThePalaceProject/circulation/README.md

 This is a [The Palace Project](https://thepalaceproject.org) maintained fork of the NYPL [Library Simplified](http://www.librarysimplified.org/) Circulation Manager.

-It depends on [Circulation Core](https://github.com/thepalaceproject/circulation-core) as a git submodule.

 ## Installation

 Docker images created from this code are available at: